TariqAHassan/BioVida/README.md

 ###Image Data

-In just a few lines of code, you can download and clean images from the NIH's Open-i Biomedical Search Database.
+In just a few lines of code, you can download and clean images from <br/>
+the NIH's [Open-i] Biomedical Search Database.

 ####Downloading Images
 ```python